shrutikapoor08/devjoke/README.md

 # Dev Joke

 #### Send me a PR if you know a good Dev Joke.

 * * *

+Best pickup line for a JS dev ?

+- Be the promise to my callback ❤️.

+* * *
 To replace programmers with robots, clients will have to accurately describe what they want.